felipelobatodasilva/AWS-Database-Migration/README.md

 but let's don't forget the RDS acess at all!
 So, let is do it :)

-For that, Click on Attach Policies button
+For that, click on Attach Policies button
 <img src="https://user-images.githubusercontent.com/69978184/144691538-8851b245-e66d-44c9-8e65-e04edc3ce289.png" width="800" height="400"/>